-As Linux users, most of us spend a lot of time in our terminals.
+As Linux users, most of us spend a lot of time in our terminal emulator.
 Some people actually make it a point to do as much at the command line as they can, taking CLI apps like MPV over a GUI media player.
 It goes without saying that if this is the application that we spend the most time in, it is also the application that we need to have the closest relationship with.

 This list sums up just a few of my favorite terminal emulators.
 I have spent a lot of time with a lot of terminals and these are the ones that really stood out to me.
 Also, note that not any one of these is really my favorite.
 Like most applications, each one is a good fit for a different setup.